 - Sleepiness but struggle to sleep

-So if you’re deficient, it may be worth considering supplementation.
-There’s some evidence that indicates that the supplementation of magnesium improves insomnia.
-Though the research isn’t necessarily indisputably conclusive, the medical and scientific communities have agreed that it can’t hurt to try… magnesium is categorized by the US government as GRAS, or “generally recognized as safe.”
+If you’re deficient, it may be worth speaking with your doctor about supplementation.
+There’s some evidence that indicates that the supplementation of magnesium improves sleep.
+However, the research isn’t necessarily indisputably conclusive.

 Of course, for anything medically related — including supplements — it’s imperative that you confer with your physician before making adjustments based on assumed deficiencies.
-Even if it works for most, it doesn’t mean it works for everyone, so please be mindful of your unique physiology as you embark on this magnesium-infused journey.
+Even if it works for most, it doesn’t mean it works for everyone, so please be mindful of your unique physiology.

 The Pros and Cons of Magnesium